 There you will be greeted by Eyon Ukoi, the co-founder of the “Eco Ponies Garden”.
 Initially the name of Ponies derived from her niece’s favourite animation character.
 Indirectly, if you are familiar with the historical term of Poni, it was referred to as Brunei during the China’s dynasty.

-The story behind of the Eco Ponies Garden establishment was a merely coincidence and according to Eyon, the actual purpose of the garden was for her mother have a small hut for her to take a break from her gardening session back in 2014.
+The story behind of the Eco Ponies Garden establishment was a mere coincidence and according to Eyon, the actual purpose of the garden was for her mother have a small hut for her to take a break from her gardening session back in 2014.
 The first event held back in March 2015 when they hosted Anne Osbourne and her son from the FruitGod.com and the author of Fruitarianism: The Path To Paradise.
-Eventually in times, they unintentionally opened it into a tourist attractions that offers visitors for those who wanting to escape the urban life and indulge into the buzz of nature and kampong lifestyle.
+Eventually, in times, they unintentionally opened it into a tourist attraction that offers visitors for those who want to escape the urban life and indulge in the buzz of nature and kampong lifestyle.

 ✈︎ ✈︎ ✈︎